Team building games are a great way to get your team connecting and working together.

 Show and Hell is a great way to get your team doing public speaking, being creative on the fly, and sharing updates of the work they are delivering.
 If it suits, set aside the same day every week or month for Show and Hell.

-First collect a bunch of items from around the office or bring a collection of trinkets (op shops are a good location to find items) and put them all in a box so no one can see what is in there.
+First, collect a bunch of items from around the office or bring a collection of trinkets (op shops are an excellent location to find items) and put them all in a box so no one can see what is in there.
 Gather the group and select a random item from the box.
-Give it to the first person (this is where the Hell part comes in!) they must present to the group for one to two minutes talking about the random item and why it is one of their most treasured possessions.
+Give it to the first person (this is where the Hell part comes in!).
+They must present to the group for one to two minutes, talking about the random item and why it is one of their most treasured possessions.

-Next the same person needs to pick a current piece of work they are undertaking and talk about why it is important to the business.
+Next, the same person needs to pick a current piece of work they are undertaking and talk about why it is essential to the business.
 After the first challenge, everyone finds this a lot easier!

 You can even host Show and Hell during lunchtime and have it catered.
 It can be a monthly catch-up that everyone looks forward to.
 Afterwards, you can continue to hang out and bond as a team.

-Remember, most people are eager to share interesting things about their work but not everyone gets the opportunity.
-When you make “Show and Hell” a regular occurrence, it gives everyone a chance to share, even managers.
+Remember, most people are eager to share exciting things about their work, but not everyone gets the opportunity.
+Making “Show and Hell” a regular occurrence gives everyone a chance to share, even managers.